 4.5 Points of contact

-Institutional AI Policy Lead – To be determined by President or Provost
+Institutional AI Policy Lead – The President will create an institutional role to oversee university AI policy.
+The President will appoint a member of the university faculty or staff to the role for a period time determined by the President.

 All questions or concerns related to this policy should follow the established chains of command.